UNGT: Ultrasound Nasogastric Tube Dataset for Medical Image Analysis: Introduction

 The rest of this paper is organized as follows.
-Section \hyperref[2]{2} "Related Work" demonstrates the recent progress of the medical US dataset and medical image analysis, including segmentation and classification.
-Section \hyperref[3]{3} "Methods" discusses the development of the UNGT dataset and AAMS in detail.
+Section \hyperref[2]{2} "Related Work" demonstrates the recent progress of medical US datasets and medical image analysis, including segmentation and classification.
+Section \hyperref[3]{3} "Methods" discusses the development of the UNGT dataset and AAMS model in detail.
 In Section \hyperref[4]{4} "Experiments", the data preprocessing pipeline, experimental configuration, and evaluation metrics are presented.
-Detailed experimental results and analysis on the UNGT dataset can be found in Section \hyperref[5]{5} "Results and Analysis".
-We conclude our research and point out the future perspectives in Section \hyperref[6]{6} "Conclusion".
+Detailed experimental results and analysis on the UNGT dataset are in Section \hyperref[5]{5} "Results and Analysis".
+Section \hyperref[6]{6} "Ablation and Generalization" presents the ablation study of AAMS and evaluates its generalization ability on an open-source dataset.
+We conclude our research and outline future perspectives in Section \hyperref[7]{7} "Conclusion".